The Cost of Abandoning Myself to Belong

 I would find myself drawn to people I was really taken by.
 People who had something about them that I admired or even felt a little envious of.
 And without fully realizing it, connection would start to blur with something else.
 It felt like closeness, but underneath it I was trying to find a sense of home in them.

-This time, I could actually track what was happening.
+This time, I could track what was happening.
 There was more awareness, more clarity.
-I could see how at the beginning I had been enamored, wanting to mirror this person in my own life.
-And it made sense that as I started to honor my own reflection, the connection didn’t survive in the same way.
-It was built on different rules, and I was changing the rules.
+I could see how, at the beginning, I had been drawn to this person in a way that blurred into wanting to mirror them.
+And it made sense that as I started to honor my own reflection, the connection didn’t hold in the same way.
+It had been built on different rules, and I was changing the rules.

-Over time, as I continued to stay with what was unfolding in me, something started to shift.
-Not all at once, and not because I figured everything out.
-It came from making small choices that felt honest.
-Choosing what felt right for me instead of what would be understood or approved of.
+Over time, as I stayed with what was unfolding in me, something started to open up.
+I felt less fragmented and more contained.
+It came through small, honest choices—choosing what felt right for me instead of what would be understood or approved of.
 Letting myself follow my own timing and direction, even when it felt uncomfortable.

 I started to build trust with myself in a way I never had before.
-And along with that came something even more important.
-I started to validate myself.
-My choices.
-My path.
-My story.
-I started to stay present with my mistakes instead of turning away from them.
-To take accountability without losing my sense of worth.
-To hold my pain and my process with more understanding instead of judgment.
-And as I did that, the need for external validation started to lose its grip.
-It didn’t feel as urgent.
-It didn’t feel as necessary.
-And I started to notice connections form that felt more grounded, safe, and honoring.
+And alongside that, something else began to grow.
+I started to validate myself—my choices, my path, my story.
+I stayed present with my mistakes instead of turning away from them.
+I learned to take accountability without losing my sense of worth.
+To hold my pain and my process with more understanding.

 It takes courage to walk this out.
 To let go of those old patterns that once felt like survival.
 To stop searching for yourself in other people and begin to accept your own story, your own path.
-That middle space can feel scary and disorienting.
-There is a real sense of losing the anchors you once relied on, and learning to trust yourself instead.
-But it is also the only way to that deeper feeling of being whole.
-To a kind of fulfillment that doesn’t come and go.
-To a sense of belonging that starts within you.
+That middle space can feel disorienting.
+There’s a real sense of losing the anchors you once relied on, and learning to trust yourself instead.
+But within that, is a beautiful invitation to feel whole.
+A kind of fulfillment that doesn’t come and go, because it comes from a sense of belonging that starts within you.

 The joy and depth this journey has brought me is hard to fully explain, but it feels like a genuine sense of pride.
-Not in a performative way, just a steady feeling of being good with who I am and how I move through my life.
+A steady feeling of being good with who I am and how I move through my life.

 I feel at home in myself now.
 I feel warmth toward my decisions, even the ones that lead to hard moments.
 I feel connected to my life in a way that I didn’t before.
 I don’t feel like I have anything to prove anymore.
 I just really love my life.
 And I think a big part of that is that I finally love the person living it.